Back to Blog

 The Three Core Components of an AI Agent

-1. Language Understanding The agent uses an LLM (like GPT-4, Claude, Gemini, or similar) to understand what the customer is actually asking—including intent, context, and nuance—regardless of how it is phrased.
+1. Language Understanding An LLM (GPT-4, Claude, Gemini, or similar) parses what the customer is actually asking — intent, context, phrasing quirks — no matter how it's worded.

-2. Knowledge Retrieval (RAG) Rather than answering from the LLM's general training data (which could be outdated or inaccurate for your business), a well-designed AI agent retrieves relevant content from your specific knowledge base before generating a response.
-This is called Retrieval-Augmented Generation (RAG).
+2. Knowledge Retrieval (RAG) Instead of answering off the model's general training (which might be stale or just wrong for your business), a properly built AI agent pulls relevant content from your own knowledge base first.
+That's Retrieval-Augmented Generation, or RAG.

 The Practical Difference